Treer/POpp/README.md

  * -c, --count
   - Returns the number of references contained in the source file, regardless of whether the references are valid and can be expanded.
 No output file is written.
-Can be used to check for misspelled msgids, but
+Can be used as a second pass to confirm all references have been expanded (none were misspelled etc), but

     WARNING: Plural forms are not supported and references contained in plural-form msgstrs are not counted.